hou-yz/DeepCC-local/README.md

 * To visualize the detections you can run the demo `show_detections`.

+* You can run `visualize_trajectories_top` or `visualize_trajectories_side` to generate a video animation similar to the gif playing at the top of this page.

 * When single-camera tracking is complete and you would like to visually inspect the results for errors, you can render the movies as instructed below.
 The movies will be placed under `experiments/demo/video-results`.

 ```
 opts = get_opts();
 render_results(opts);
 ```

-* TODO: Visualizing trajectories from the top view.

 ## TODO: Training an appearance model